simongravelle/simongravelle/README.md

 - molecular dynamics inputs for LAMMPS and GROMACS
 - python scripts for preparing and analysing molecular dynamics simulations
+- the data and scripts that are linked to my [recent publication]([publication-data/](https://github.com/simongravelle/publication-data))

 Find more: